-Dogs require a lot of time and effort, but if you can manage to involve a dog in your daily life, a dog won't ever feel like a burden!
+Yes of course you can!
 It may seem impossible to have enough time for a dog when you work full-time.
 Nevertheless, it is still possible in many situations.
 Talk with your workplace about your plans of having a dog.
 Can you make agreements about working from home or flexible hours?
 Maybe it is even possible to take the dog to work?

 Pets at work improve social connections, increase productivity and reduce stress.
 How could any employer resist that?
-Of course, not every work environment is suitable for dogs, and not all employers and colleagues are as fond of dogs as others (think of allergies, genuine fear of dogs, etc).
+Of course, not every work environment is suitable for dogs.
+Plus, not all employers and colleagues are as fond of dogs as others (think of allergies, genuine fear of dogs, etc).
 Also, some dogs don't like being around 'new people' at all.
-But in any case, have a chat with your employer and colleagues about your plans, so that they can discuss and support you in your new life as a dog-parent.
+Regardless, have a chat with your employer and colleagues about your plans.
+This will help you plan and discuss the support you will have in your new life as a dog-parent.

 Even if you're really motivated, it's an illusion that you can always provide 100% care for your dog 24/7.
 Situations will sometimes come up where you need a hand taking care of your dog.
 Think of hospital visits, weddings and parties where dogs aren't welcome, or just holidays and work.
 Provide a few good backup carers from early on.
 Ask your friends, family and neighbours if they're interested in looking after your dog every once in a while.
-It really gives peace of mind to have a great second home in your address book with people that you trust and where your dog feels at ease.
-Of course, you can always find a pet sitter online in your area via www.pawshake.com.au
+It really gives peace of mind to have a second home in your address book with people you trust.
+Of course, you can always find a pet sitter online in your area via Pawshake.